top of page

 2 / Does Psyched prescribe controlled substances / DEA scheduled medications such as benzodiazepines and/or stimulant medications?

-At this time, Psyched has a select opening for patients desiring federally controlled medications prescription(s).
+At this time, Psyched has a select number of available in person openings for patients desiring federally controlled medications prescriptions (see chart below if you question what falls into these categories).

 3 / Can I visit with a Psyched provider and choose to keep monitoring symptom instead of starting a prescription?